Whether you are a junior high or high school student, it is never too early to begin preparing. So what can you do now to prepare for vet school?

 - 4 years mathematics - algebra, geometry, trigonometry, calculus

 - 4 years laboratory sciences - biology and chemistry

 - 4 years English composition

 Shadow a local veterinarian or volunteer at a local clinic.
 Keep a journal that includes hours you worked, types of animals you worked with, contact information of the veterinarian(s) you worked with, and unique experiences.

 Get involved in activities that will help develop your interpersonal, leadership and communication skills.
 Veterinary medicine is not only a science and animal profession, but is also a people profession as well.
 Keep a log that lists all your extracurricular activities, awards, honors or any special accomplishments.

 It is also important to think about where you want to go to college to complete your pre-veterinary courses and your major.
 For information about Ohio State University undergraduate programs, click here!

 Frequently Asked Questions

 Want to learn more about veterinarians and play a cool veterinary game?
 Check out the website at:

 This is a time management game where you get to be the veterinarian and work your way up the ranks to become Chief Veterinarian of AVMA Animal Hospital.
-This video game is designed to help those who are interested in veterinary medicine become familiar with what a veterinarian does, the examination process, different businesses that employ veterinarians, learning about animals and anatomy and, of course, let you play some really cool veterinary games!
+This video game is designed to help those who are interested in veterinary medicine become familiar with what a veterinarian does, the examination process, learning about animals and anatomy and, of course, let you play a really cool video game!